-Publishing high-quality content with journalistic value – Both Business Insider and BuzzFeed have invested resources in creating top notch long-form content.
+Publishing high-quality content with journalistic value – Both Business Insider and BuzzFeed have invested resources in creating top-notch long-form content.
 Such sustainable value-adding content has helped in lifting their brands.

 Building a community of like-minded individuals – The trick to popular blogging is about inspiring your audience to take action.
-The high volume of content publishing and high degree of engagement on these 3 blogs has been possible only because of community participation in writing/commenting on posts.
+The high volume of content publishing and a high degree of engagement on these 3 blogs has been possible only because of community participation in writing/commenting on posts.

 Heavily investing in creating video content – Videos are the most consumed content on mobile.
 All 3 popular blogs have invested millions of dollars in building professional video teams that produce engaging videos regularly.

 Is there an A-league popular blogging strategy you’ve had success with – like video or long-form popular blog content?